vp-mithun/mithunvpsite/source/_posts/angular-material-2-angular-cli-webpack.md

   margin: 10;
   font-family: Roboto, sans-serif;
 }
+{% endcodeblock %}
 Include Material Module
 -----------------------

 Angular 2 uses **@NgModule** for declaring components, importing modules, services as providers etc. We need to import material module to be used across the application.
 Refactoring to Material Module is good approach compared previous approach.
 Add highlighted code into **src/app/app.module.ts**.
 This will import material components using webpack
+{% codeblock lang:ts %}
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
 import { FormsModule } from '@angular/forms';